 Once golfers come off the field, the race to tabulate the scores will begin.
 Many times a Golf Pro or staff person may be able to help with that process so scores can be posted for golfers to review.
 Once the scoring is finished, your dinner and program should begin.
 Make sure to allot not more than 2 hours for dinner and the program.
-A written script for the speakers can be prepared that thanks everyone for attending, recognizes the sponsors, and shares how much money was raised and a little bit about the charity who will receive the money.
-Announce the winners and give out the prizes at the very end to hold your audience’s attention through your entire program.
+A written script for the speakers can be prepared that thanks to everyone for attending, recognizes the sponsors, and shares how much money was raised and a little bit about the charity who will receive the money.
+Announce the winners and give out the prizes at the very end to hold your audience’s attention throughout your entire program.
 Congratulations!
 You just made it through your first tournament!

 We can help

 The Courses at Andrews offers two championship 18-hole golf courses for our players, which means we have space for many sizes of tournaments.
 Let us help you plan a golf tournament, order unique prizes from our Golf Pro Shop, set out a delicious buffet at our Griff’s Place Restaurant (opening in 2022), and handle any detail you might need to make your tournament a memorable affair people will be talking about for days to come.
 Contact us today!